-Annual mean concentrations for 2014 were generated at five NOAA GMD sites: Cape Kumukahi, HI (KUM); Mauna Loa, HI (MLO); Niwot Ridge, CO (NWR); Barrow, AK (BRW); and Alert, Canada (ALT).
 Other remote sites are available but were not selected, to be consistent with previous NATA background estimates.
 The annual mean concentrations were cosine-weighted by latitude to generate annual mean background estimates for carbon tetrachloride, benzene, dichloromethane, tetrachloroethene, and bromomethane.
 Measurement methods from this network have been reported in peer-reviewed articles such as Montzka et al. (2011; 1999).
-Cosine-weighted latitude averaging accounts for differences in the amount of NH air (i.e., there is more air at the equator then at the poles).
+Cosine-weighted latitude averaging accounts for differences in the amount of NH air (i.e., there is more air at the equator than at the poles).
+The data obtained from the NOAA GMD ftp site were the monthly average estimates for carbon tetrachloroethene.
+Raw benzene data were obtained through personal communication with Dr. Stephen Montzka at NOAA GMD, as those data are not publicly available on the ftp site.
+STI generated monthly average and annual mean concentrations from the raw benzene data.

-Annual mean concentrations of chloroform for 2014 were measured at AGAGE network sites.
-While multiple AGAGE sites are available in remote locations such as Mace Head, Ireland, and Cape Grim, Tasmania, the only measurements representative of the eastern Pacific Ocean are made at Trinidad Head, California; data from this site were used to generate remote concentration estimates.
+Annual mean concentrations of chloroform were measured at AGAGE network sites.
+While multiple AGAGE sites are available in remote locations such as Mace Head, Ireland, and Cape Grim, Tasmania, the only measurements representative of the eastern Pacific Ocean are made at Trinidad Head, California; monthly average concentration data from this site were used to generate "remote" concentration estimates, although this single site is not as remote as the NOAA GMD or IMPROVE network sites used in this analysis.
 AGAGE data can be accessed at http://cdiac.ornl.gov/ndps/alegage.html (DOI: 10.3334/CDIAC/atg.db1001) and the original reference for the network is available from Prinn et al. (2000).

 Metals are measured at the IMPROVE sites across the United States.
 Some of these sites are representative of clean air coming off the Pacific Ocean and were used to generate remote background concentration estimates for lead, manganese, and nickel.
-Annual mean concentrations from 2014 were generated for data from the Denali, Alaska (DENA); Kalmiopsis, Oregon (KALM); Point Reyes, California (PORE); Redwoods, California (REDW); Trapper Creek, Alaska (TRCR); Tuxedni, Alaska (TUXE); and Haleakala, Hawaii (HACR) sites.
-These were cosine-latitude averaged to generate mean concentrations for the toxics measurements made at those sites.
-The IMPROVE network data were used as available from the air toxics monitoring archive.
+Annual mean concentrations from 2016 were generated for data from the Denali, Alaska (DENA); Kalmiopsis, Oregon (KALM); Point Reyes, California (PORE); Redwoods, California (REDW); Trapper Creek, Alaska (TRCR); Tuxedni, Alaska (TUXE); and Haleakala, Hawaii (HACR) sites; only four months of monitoring data were available for 2017 as of April 9, 2018.
+Less than 21% of the metals measurements were above method detection limits (MDL) for all sites in 2016, so a simple average MDL is reported as an upper limit for the remote concentrations of these metals.
+The IMPROVE network data were used as available from the AQS AirData API (accessed in April 2018).
 Recent work on IMPROVE detection limits was described by Hyslop and White (2011).